-Dept. of Computer Science, Ben-Gurion University.
-Supported by the Ministry of Science and Technology (Israel), and by the Frankel Center for Computer Science.
+&lt;sup>‡Dept. of Computer Science, Ben-Gurion University.
+Supported by the Ministry of Science and Technology, Israel.

-Center for Research on Computation & Society, John A. Paulson School of Engineering & Applied Sciences, Harvard University. http://seas.harvard.edu/~salil.
+&lt;sup>§Center for Research on Computation & Society, John A. Paulson School of Engineering & Applied Sciences, Harvard University. http://seas.harvard.edu/~salil.
 Supported by NSF grant CNS-1237235, a grant from the Sloan Foundation, and a Simons Investigator grant.
 Work done in part when visiting the Shing-Tung Yau Center and the Department of Applied Mathematics at National Chiao-Tung University in Hsinchu, Taiwan.